creationix/stack/README.markdown

       // any exceptions need to be caught and forwarded to `next(err)` }

-When using external modules a good convention is to make the module be a callble setup function that returns the handler function.
+When using external modules a good convention is to make the module be a callable setup function that returns the handler function.
 The first example uses modules created after this pattern.

     module.exports = function setup(some, args) {
       // Do server set up stuff here